AdobeDocs/target.en/help/main/c-recommendations/c-products/catalog-search.md

    >[!IMPORTANT]
    >
    >The [!UICONTROL Advanced Search] functionality is case-insensitive; however, products returned at the time of delivery are based on case-sensitive search.
 This mismatch might lead to confusion.
 Ensure that you consider case-sensitivity when you create collections or exclusions based on results using the [!UICONTROL Advanced Search] functionality.
 For example, if you perform a search for "Holiday," that initial search lists results containing "Holiday" and "holiday."
 If you then create a catalog with the intent to return products containing "holiday," only products containing "holiday" are returned.
 Products containing "Holiday" are not returned.
-Exclusions are handled in a similar fashion.-->
+Exclusions are handled in a similar fashion.
+-->

 ## Change the environment